adhocteam/homework/noclist/README.md

 Your application should exit with a status code of zero on success, and nonzero on failure.

+Log as much as you want to stderr, but make sure that stdout includes only the JSON output of your program if there is any; otherwise the results won't parse properly.

 ## Running the Server